tetracorp/k240/docs/_posts/2022-05-25-cu-amiga-strings-analysis.md

 412
 : One of several notices that a feature is unavailable in the demo.
-This is the blueprint "[PURCHASED]" text, but it's been repurposed to notify the player tha the feature has been disabled.
+This is the blueprint "[PURCHASED]" text, but it's been repurposed to notify the player that the feature has been disabled.

 451, 452, 453, 454, 455, 456 458, 479, 480, 481, 482